andrzejkar/password_generator/README.md

-Simple password generetor with jQuery
+Simple password generator with jQuery